Westminster's Ongoing Mission Work

 Low and no-cost eyeglasses are also available, and dental services are provided through the Augusta Regional Dental Clinic.
 Residents of Staunton, Waynesboro, and Augusta County may receive medical services provided they do not have health insurance and meet basic eligibility guideline.

 The Sewing Circle was started in 2004 by Jan Bottemiller, Norma Lindsay, and Louise Sweet in order to make and distribute lap robes, wheelchair and walker bags for those who are homebound or in Nursing Homes.
 More recently they have also been given to the W.A.R.M.
 Shelter.
 We complete an average of 75 quilts a year.
+The circle routinely sells their quilts to help fund their mission project.
 Making these gifts requires no special skills and provides an opportunity for good Christian Fellowship.
-If you can cut, trim, pin, sew by hand or sewing machine come join us the first Friday of every month in the Social Hall between 9:00 a.m. and 12:00 p.m.
-The circle routinely sells their quilts to help fund their mission project.
+If you can cut, trim, pin, sew by hand or sewing machine contact the church office to learn more!

 CROP Hunger Walks are community-wide events sponsored by Church World Service and organized by local congregations or groups to raise funds to end hunger at home and around the world.
 The CROP Walk starts and ends at Ridgeview Park on the fourth Sunday in September.
 Contact Lloyd Dollins if you would like to participate in ending hunger through making a donation or walking this year.